paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 Bhadra, Mukherjee, and Sarkar 2021; Cruz et al. 2020; Feng et al. 2020;
 Fielding-Miller, Sundaram, and Brouwer 2020; Hamidi, Ewing, and Sabouri 2020; Hamidi, Sabouri, and Ewing 2020; Inbaraj, George, and Chandrasingh 2021; Souris and Gonzalez 2020).
-As any researcher can attest, whether a graduate student or a seasoned scientist, collecting, organizing, and preparing data for a project can take a substantial amount of time.
+As any researcher can attest, collecting, organizing, and preparing data for a project can take a substantial amount of time.
 Pointing to the sources of data, even when these sources are public, is a small step towards reproducibility-but only a very small one.
 Faced with the prospect of having to recreate a data set from raw sources is probably sufficient to dissuade all but the most dedicated (or stubborn) researcher from independent verification.
 This is true even if part of the data are shared (e.g., Wong and Li 2020).
-In other cases, data are shared, but the processes followed in the preparation of the data are not fully documented (Ahmad et al. 2020; Skórka et al. 2020).
-These processes matter, as shown by the errors in the spreadsheets of Reinhart and Rogoff (Herndon, Ash, and Pollin 2014) and the data of biologist Jonathan Pruitt that led to an “avalanche” of paper retractions[4].
+In other cases, data are shared, but the processes followed in the preparation of the data are not fully documented (Ahmad et al. 2020;
-Another situation is when papers share well-documented data, but fail to provide the code used in the analysis (Noury et al. 2021; Pequeno et al.
-2020; Wang et al. 2021).
+Skórka et al. 2020).
+These processes matter, as shown by the errors in the spreadsheets of Reinhart and Rogoff (see Herndon, Ash, and Pollin 2014 for the discovery of these errors), as well as by the data of biologist Jonathan Pruitt that led to an “avalanche” of paper retractions (see Viglione 2020).
+Another situation is when papers share well-documented data, but fail to provide the code used in the analysis (Noury et al. 2021; Pequeno et al. 2020; Wang et al. 2021).
 Making code available only “on demand” (e.g., Brandtner et al. 2021) is an unnecessary barrier when most journals offer the facility to share supplemental materials online.
 Then there are those papers that more closely comply with reproducibility standards, and share well-documented processes and data, as well as the code used in any analyses reported (Antonio Paez et al. 2020; Feyman et al. 2020; Stephens, Chernyavskiy, and Bruns 2021; White and Hébert-Dufresne 2020; Sy, White, and Nichols 2021).
-Even in this case, the pressure to publish “new findings” instead of replication studies can act as a deterrent, perhaps particularly for younger researchers[5].
+Even in this case, the pressure to publish “new findings” instead of replication studies can act as a deterrent, perhaps particularly for younger researchers[4].

 <!--
 @Ahmad2020association -> code is not shared, data are provided but data pre-processing is not documented